 The first of five blogs tying into Bython’s series of marketing whitepapers.

-What is a marketing strategy?
-It’s the road map B2B companies follow – or should follow — as they forge ahead searching for opportunities, building customer relationships, increasing sales, and building their brand.
+What is B2B marketing strategy?
+It’s the road map companies follow – or should follow — as they forge ahead searching for opportunities, generating demand, building customer relationships, increasing sales, and building their brand.

 A strategy is key to everything you do as a marketer.
 It’s the big picture that steers every step and each decision as you race toward your short- and long-term goals.
 You may adjust directions occasionally as you review campaign results and new opportunities or markets arise, but, for the most part, you should stay the course.